 Aggression is intended to cause harm

-Psychology defines aggression as any behaviour intended to cause harm.
+Psychology defines aggression as any behavior intended to cause harm.
 This excludes consensual harm which a person desires for some greater good, such as surgery or tattooing.
 Aggression comes in two broad varieties: reactive and instrumental.
 Reactive aggression is described as “hot-blooded” and involves extreme anger in the face of a threat.
 Instrumental aggression is “cold-blooded” and involves calculated acts with low emotional arousal.
 While both types of aggression can overlap, each has a distinct neurophysiological signature.
 Reactive aggression activates “primal” parts of the brain, while instrumental aggression recruits more evolved areas in the neocortex.

 Morally speaking, there’s reason to think reactive aggression is more hazardous than other forms.
 That doesn’t mean instrumental aggression isn’t worrisome.
-In fact, it’s involved in some of the most damaging conditions such as criminal psychopathy.
+In fact, it’s involved in some of the most damaging conditions, such as criminal psychopathy.
 But reactive aggression is different because it lacks higher-order cognition.
-It engages the relatively basic limbic system – the region of the brain which deals with behavioural and emotional reactions.
+It engages the relatively basic limbic system – the region of the brain which deals with behavioral and emotional reactions.
 It also shuts down the prefrontal cortex, which is responsible for rational decision-making.

 Existing pre-emptive medical treatments

 Precise biomarkers of reactive aggression haven’t yet been established, but scientists have identified some key contributors.
 These include a range of genes, receptors, neurochemicals related to serotonin and dopamine, hyperactivity of the amygdala, and reduced brain matter in particular regions.
 Certain biomedical procedures show promise.
 Neuromodulation techniques have been found to lower aggression by directly altering brain activity.
 One example involves a painless procedure in which electrodes are placed on a person’s head to excite or inhibit a specific part of the brain.
-Researchers have suggested that we could use such technology on young people with conduct disorders to prevent problematic behaviour in adulthood.
+Researchers have suggested that we could use such technology on young people with conduct disorders to prevent problematic behavior in adulthood.

 Another emerging technique is psychedelic-assisted therapy.
-Working with therapists, patients use substances such as LSD, MDMA, and psilocybin to access altered states of consciousness and positively shape values, thoughts and behaviour.
+Working with therapists, patients use substances such as LSD, MDMA, and psilocybin to access altered states of consciousness and positively shape values, thoughts and behavior.
 Early clinical trials have shown impressive results for treating conditions including addiction, depression, and post-traumatic stress disorder.
 And gene-based strategies such as CRISPR also offer hope for therapeutic and enhancement purposes.
 These work by inserting genetic material into a person’s body to modify or replace unwanted genes.
 Most gene therapies are still in early trial stages.
-They’ll need much more evaluation before they can used safely and ethically on humans.
+They’ll need much more evaluation before they can be used safely and ethically on humans.

 Importantly, there are questions over whether moral enhancement is already happening, such as when we take drugs that change our brain chemistry.
 If so, should we simply think of new moral enhancement strategies as a part of existing pre-emptive medical treatments?